Here's proof that

 Bleed is the portion of your artwork file at the very edge that extends beyond the trim lines.
 The bleed area will be cut off in the printing process.

 When having something professionally printed, multiple pages are printed on one larger sheet of paper, and then that printed paper is trimmed into individual page spreads (or brochures, or posters, etc.).
 When your artwork spans the entire size of your page, if you don’t have a bit extra that you expect to be cut off (the bleed), you might end up with a white edge appearing on the trim line of the finished piece.

 It's important that any backgrounds or images that touch the edge of the printed piece 'bleed' outside of the trim line to make sure that when it's trimmed after print there is no risk of a white edge appearing on the finished piece.

-Unless otherwise stated, we advise 1/8" bleed on all artwork.
+We advise 3mm bleed on all artwork.